Kiko Veneno: Biography

 In 1979 he collaborated with Camarón de la Isla, the famous gypsy flamenco singer, on the classic album La leyenda del tiempo.

-In 1982 he published his first solo album Seré Mecánico por Ti, produced by Jose Luis de Carlos, which had a poor commercial performance.
+In 1982 he published his first solo album Seré Mecánico por Ti, produced by José Luis de Carlos, which sold poorly.
 During the 1980s he continued to publish songs but due to lack of commercial success he had to supplement his music working for the council of Seville.

-The most successful part of his career started in 1992 when he signed BMG-Ariola and released his albums Échate un cantecito (1992) and Está muy bien eso del cariño (1995), both produced by Joe Dworniak.
-The first album produced several hits like "En Un Mercedes Blanco" and "Joselito".
+The most successful part of his career started in 1992 when he signed with BMG-Ariola and released the albums Échate un cantecito (1992) and Está muy bien eso del cariño (1995), both produced by Joe Dworniak.
+The first album included several hits like "En Un Mercedes Blanco" and "Joselito".
 The success of these albums allowed him to devote himself full-time to music.

-In 1992, Kiko sponsored the creation of a band that would be called Mártires del Compás, formed by Chico Ocaña, Raul Rodriguez and Jose Caraoscura.
-Disagreements between Ocana and Kiko meant that the band split in two: Ocaña took the name of the group and went solo, and Raul Rodriguez and Jose Caraoscura (Kiko in the background) formed Caraoscura.
-They released an album in 1995 entitled ¿Qué es lo que quieres de mí?.
+In 1992, Kiko sponsored the creation of a band that would be called Mártires del Compás, formed by Chico Ocaña, Raúl Rodríguez and José Caraoscura.
+Disagreements between Ocaña and Kiko meant that the band split in two: Ocaña took the name of the group and went solo, and Raúl Rodríguez and José Caraoscura (Kiko in the background) formed Caraoscura.
+They released an album in 1995 entitled ¿Qué es lo que quieres de mí?

 In 1999 he toured Argentina to give a series of concerts which were a critical success.
 After three more records Kiko ended his contract with Ariola and decided to produce his future music himself.

 In September 2005 he released El Hombre Invisible.
 Ever since, he has mostly collaborated with other musicians, while releasing his own new songs only via digital download.

 In 2006 he formed the band G5 along Los Delinqüentes, Tomasito and Muchachito Bombo Infierno.

-His album Sombrero Roto has been nominated for IMPALA's European Independent Album of the Year Award (2019).
+His album Sombrero Roto was nominated for IMPALA's European Independent Album of the Year Award (2019).